At the 2015 Womens World Cup (Canada)

-"Matildas striker Michelle Heyman slammed the conditions of the playing field where the synthetic turf is absorbing heat at a rapid rate due to the rubber and other materials" reported Dominic Bossi from The Sydney Morning Herald.
+"Matildas striker Michelle Heyman slammed the conditions of the playing field where the synthetic turf is absorbing heat at a rapid rate due to the rubber and other materials"

 On reading about the Matilda's plight, I wondered how they might be managing their feet.
 And specifically how I would manage this problem if I was involved.
 I'm not involved and I have no information outside what has been reported.
 But let's read between the lines and figure out what the Matilda's are suffering with.
 What mistakes they made.
 And how they should manage it.